imagekitio/docs-keep-a-changelog/api-reference/media-api/list-and-search-files.md

 ### Search based on file and folder names

-For example, let's say you have uploaded two files `red-dress-summer.jpg` and `red-dress-winter.jpg` in the [media library](../../media-library/overview/).
+For example, let's say you have uploaded two files, `red-dress-summer.jpg` and `red-dress-winter.jpg` in the [media library](../../media-library/overview/).

 {% hint style="info" %}
 The name match is case-sensitive.